opulo-inc/lumenpnp/doc/content/en/docs/electrical/flash-mobo/index.md

 ## Process

-1. Install VS Code and the Platform IO (PIO) Plugin
+1. Install [VS Code](https://code.visualstudio.com/download) and the Platform IO (PIO) Plugin via VS Code's extensions manager
 2. Clone the Index repository with: `git clone https://github.com/sphawes/index`
 3. Open the PIO project in `pnp/code/firmware_marlin`
 4. Attach the Index Mobo to your computer with the USB-A cable